Caught in a Storm

 Weather-wise, it’s a typical tropical day for this time of year.
 Sunny, few clouds, and a reliable breeze from offshore.
 At our hangar just a couple of miles inland, the atmosphere would be stifling hot and windless.

 We pack up and slog across the toasty, coral sand towards the road just beyond a scant tree line.
 Once there, we watch the senior officers pile into the squadron’s lone pickup truck and take off.
-The rest of us will have to wait for the arranged arrival of an olive drab school bus, not due for another hour.
+The rest of us have to wait for the arranged arrival of an olive drab school bus, not due for another hour.

 The pickup had been gone for barely more than a minute when gale force winds hit hard, toppling a palm tree a little way down the beach.